Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Resource allocation

-In a similar way, following the definition~\eqref{eq:info:ue}, we can obtain the minimum power spent to transmit the URLLC packet satisfying the SIC requirement, i.e. $p_{u,e} = 0$.
-The problem become
+Similarly, we can obtain the minimum power spent to transmit the URLLC packet satisfying the SIC requirement~\eqref{op:noma:ue}.
+The optimization problem to solve is

-Also in this case, a water-filling approach may be employed considering the channels involved in the optimization are $\frac{\gamma_e(f)}{1 + \gamma_e(f) P_e(f)}$.
+Also in this case, a water-filling approach may be employed considering that the normalized channels gains involved in the optimization are $\frac{\gamma_e(f)}{1 + \gamma_e(f) P_e(f)}$.
 The solution obtained is labeled as $\mb{P}_u^\text{SIC}$ to highlight the fact that this is the minimum power needed to satisfy the SIC constraint, whose components are